Cyber Security Remains a Focus for Australia’s Finance Sector

 Many questions remain

 APRA-regulated entities have been preparing for the arrival of CPS 234 and have taken steps to ensure compliance.
 But there are still many questions on implementation and obligations on how to secure and manage regulated information assets (either themselves or through third-party partners and vendors).
 Byres says that the APRA will take a more active cyber security and defense testing regime during 2021.
-This will include specialists conducting controlled “mock breaches” to test gaps and weaknesses in businesses cyber defences.
+This will include specialists conducting controlled “mock breaches” to test gaps and weaknesses in businesses' cyber defenses.

 So, what are businesses to do?